mrolli/myitjournal/docs/guides/git.md

 ## Configuration files

-There are a number of configuration files that git offers and that let user customize their git experiance in great depth.
-As usual greate powers comes with great responisbility. :wink: Not all configuration files and options are mentioned here, there [are many more](https://git-scm.com/docs/git-config).
+There are a number of configuration files that git offers and that let user customize their git experience in great depth.
+As usual great powers comes with great responsibility. :wink: Not all configuration files and options are mentioned here, there [are many more](https://git-scm.com/docs/git-config).

 ### Repo-local